Flabbyaxe272/recipebook/docs/recipes/moms-chili.md

 - 1 lb hamburger
 - Diced onion
 - 2 cans tomato sauce
-- 1 can beans (pinto or kidney)
+- 2 can beans (pinto or kidney)
-- 1 pkg McCormick chili seasoning
+- 2 cans of chili

 ***